theolivenbaum/resin/README.md

 There is both an in-proc and out-of-process (HTTP) API.

-## Reading, mapping, reducing and paging
+## Writing, mapping, reducing and paging

 __Write__ data flow: documents turn into vectors that turn into nodes in a graph that turn into a bitmap.